2024-SANDHYA/Dust-Road-Co/README.md

  ![ezgif com-gif-maker](https://user-images.githubusercontent.com/75671152/132312113-5d685fbf-d5f5-432a-bc92-8c90c79de721.gif)

- **Dust Road Co.** is an initiative towards sustainable development.The idea of the website is to provide the carpooling services & track those who are travelling to same destination. 🚕
+ <h2> **Dust Road Co.** is an initiative towards sustainable development.The idea of the website is to provide the carpooling services & track those who are travelling to same destination.🚕 </h2>